abachurin/2048/README.md

 `export PYTHONPATH= your directory here, for example /User/Documents/GitHub/2048/`

+Now go the directory:

+`cd your directory here, for example /User/Documents/GitHub/2048/game2048/`

 Now you can run `python3 show.py` and it should fly.
 The colors and fonts are a bit different than if i run it from PyCharm for some reason, otherwise seems all fine.

 ### 2048 Game